 If someone you have lost made significant gifts in the years before they died, those gifts may need to be reported to HMRC and could affect how much inheritance tax the estate owes.
 The central rule is this: any gift made more than seven years before death is outside the estate for IHT purposes.
 Gifts made within seven years may be taxable – but the closer to seven years, the less tax applies, thanks to taper relief.

 This is one of the more complicated parts of estate administration, and it comes at an already difficult time.
-This guide explains the rules as clearly as possible — what counts as a gift, how the seven-year clock works, which exemptions apply, and what the executor needs to do.
-For non-gift exemptions — including business property relief, agricultural relief, and the charity exemption — see our guide to inheritance tax exemptions and reliefs.
+This guide explains the rules as clearly as possible: what counts as a gift, how the seven-year clock works, which exemptions apply, how gifts to trusts differ from gifts to people, and what the executor needs to report on form IHT403.
+For non-gift exemptions – including business property relief, agricultural relief, and the charity exemption – see our guide to inheritance tax exemptions and reliefs.

 What counts as a gift for inheritance tax

-For IHT purposes, a gift is broadly any transfer of value — something you give away for less than it is worth, so that your estate is reduced as a result.
-The following all count as gifts (gov.uk — Gifts and Inheritance Tax):
+For IHT purposes, a gift is broadly any transfer of value – something given away for less than it is worth, so that the giver’s estate is reduced as a result.
+The following all count as gifts (gov.uk – Gifts and Inheritance Tax):

 - Money – cash transfers to individuals, whether by bank transfer or physically

-- Property and land — including transferring your home to a family member
+- Property and land – including transferring a home to a family member

 - Household and personal possessions – furniture, jewellery, antiques, vehicles